 The G3ZPB “Virtual Shack Tour”

-The shack tour begins by highlighting the “centre piece” of the station – the Icom IC-9100.
-I chose this particular rig because it covers just about everything I need in one box:-
+I used to have an Icom IC-9100.
+I chose this particular rig because it covers just about everything I needed in one box:-

 - Covers 160m to 70cms (except for 4m)